lcrpatell/lcrpatell/README.md

 Hi, I'm Liam Patell.
-I'm a B.Phil Philosophy student at the University of Oxford, where I was an undergraduate in Philosophy, Politics, and Economics.
+I'm an AI governance researcher.
+Before that, I did B.Phil in Philosophy at the University of Oxford, where I was also an undergraduate.
 You can reach me at lcrpatell [at] gmail [dot] com.